Peter A. Beachy House

-The Peter A. Beachy House is a home in the Chicago suburb of Oak Park, Illinois that was entirely remodeled by architect Frank Lloyd Wright in 1906.
+The Peter A. Beachy House is a home at 238 Forest Avenue in Oak Park, a suburb of Chicago, Illinois, United States.
+It was entirely remodeled by architect Frank Lloyd Wright in 1906.
 The house that stands today is almost entirely different from the site's original home, a Gothic cottage.
 The home is listed as a contributing property to the Frank Lloyd Wright-Prairie School of Architecture Historic District, which was listed on the U.S. National Register of Historic Places.

 History

 The original home, a Gothic cottage, was almost entirely replaced when banker Peter A. Beachy commissioned Frank Lloyd Wright to "remodel" the home.
 The house is set at right angles to the street to utilize part of the cottage's original foundation and take full advantage of a southern exposure.
 Wright built this house after returning from a trip to Japan, and the exterior has several Japan-inspired elements.

 Architecture

 Though the Beachy House incorporates an earlier structure, the original building is obliterated on the interior.
 The only points that the original house, known as the Fargo House, still exist are found in the basement of the Beachy House.
 The house has seven gables and sits on the largest residential lot in Oak Park.
 Much of the furniture in the house was also Wright designed but the windows contained only wooden muntins, no leaded or colored glass.
 However, Wright designed leaded-glass light fixtures which are used throughout the house.